Blog post

 Since the build wrapper eavesdrops on the compiler processes, if an incremental build detects that a file does not need to be recompiled, it will not spawn a compiler process, and the file will be unknown to the build wrapper.

 You may think this is not really a problem.
 This file will not be analyzed, but since it was unchanged, the results from the previous analysis can be re-used.
-Unfortunately, this is not the case: When a previously analysed file is no longer mentioned in a subsequent analysis, this is interpreted by SonarQube/SonarCloud to mean that it has been removed by the user from the source code.
+Unfortunately, this is not the case: When a previously analysed file is no longer mentioned in a subsequent analysis, this is interpreted by SonarQube Server/SonarCloud to mean that it has been removed by the user from the source code.
 As a consequence, the list of files to analyze must always be complete:

 The build wrapper depends on wrapping a full build, not an incremental one.